-As of the first quarter of 2012, our overall immunization rate was 92%, an improvement from previous years.
-This was significantly higher than the Massachusetts and national immunization rates.
+As of the second quarter of 2014, our overall immunization rate was 86.9%, which was significantly higher than the Massachusetts and national immunization rates.

-When we leave out children whose parents refused vaccinations or who came into the practice after their 1st birthday, our immunization rate was 94%, which is also an increase from previous years.
+When we leave out children whose parents refused vaccinations or who came into the practice after their 1st birthday, our immunization rate was 91.8%, which is also an increase from the previous year.

 What are we doing to improve?